Steppe

 A steppe is usually covered with grass and shrubs, depending on the season and latitude.
-The term steppe climate denotes a semi-arid climate, which is encountered in regions too dry to support a forest, but not dry enough to be a desert.
+The term steppe climate denotes a semi-arid climate, which is too dry to support a forest, but not dry enough to be a desert.

-Steppes are usually characterized by a semi-arid or continental climate.
+Steppes are characterized by a semi-arid or continental climate.
 Temperature extremes can be recorded in the summer of up to 45 C and in winter of down to -55 C. Besides this major seasonal difference, fluctuations between day and night are also significant: in both the highlands of Mongolia and northern Nevada, 30 C can be reached during the day with sub-freezing readings at night.

 Steppes average 250-500 mm of annual precipitation and feature hot summers and cold winters when located in mid-latitudes.
 In addition to the precipitation level, its combination with potential evapotranspiration defines a steppe climate.

 Classification

 Steppe can be classified by climate: